lionelmace/roks-virt/README.md

 ## Deploy NGINX on the VM and expose it as a Service/Route

-1. Install nginx in Fedora
+1. Install nginx in Fedora.
+Inside the VM, become root

-Inside the VM:
-# Become root
     ```sh
     sudo -i
     ```